Andor: Development

 In February 2022, star Stellan Skarsgård indicated that the series would have a second season, with filming for it beginning in late 2022.
-That April, cinematographer Adriano Goldman said there had originally been plans for the series to last five seasons, but he believed those had changed and it was now expected to last three.
+That April, cinematographer Adriano Goldman said there had originally been plans for the series to last five seasons, but he believed those had changed and that it was now expected to last three.
 At Star Wars Celebration a month later, Lucasfilm confirmed a 12-episode second season.
 Gilroy explained that the original five-season plan was deemed to be "physically impossible" due to the series' scale, and instead they realized that they could end the series with one more season that led directly into the events of Rogue One.